Jamie and Stoney Red Wings Ticket Giveaway

 3. PRIZES

 a.
 A maximum of one (1) prize will be awarded.
-The prize is two (2) tickets to the Detroit Red Wings vs Arizona professional hockey game on October 31, 2017.
-The Approximate Retail Value (“ARV”) of the prize is $130.
+The prize is four (4) tickets to the Detroit Red Wings vs Calgary professional hockey game on November 15, 2017.
+The Approximate Retail Value (“ARV”) of each prize is $400.

 b.
 The tickets will be subject to the terms and conditions as set forth by the issuer of the tickets.
 The winner will be solely responsible for all taxes and all other fees and expenses not specified herein associated with the receipt and use of the prize(s).
 Tickets are valid only on the date printed on the tickets, and they are not refundable or transferable, may not be sold to a third party, and may not be substituted or exchanged for cash or credit at any time, nor will they be replaced if lost or stolen.
 If a prize-related event is unable to take place as scheduled, for reasons such as cancellation, preemption, postponement or unavailability, including for weather, or for any reason beyond the control of the Promotion Entities, their sole responsibility to the winner will be to award the remaining available elements of the prize(s) and no substitution or compensation will be provided for the unawarded elements of the prize(s).
 The Station, in its sole discretion, reserves the right to deny entry to or to remove the winner and/or guest if either engages in disruptive behavior or in a manner with intent to annoy, abuse, threaten or harass any other person at the prize related event.